BetterToBest/research-hub/new-frame-and-lens.md

 LEFT: Raise the minimum wage so a full-time job reliably covers rent, food, and basic needs.
 RIGHT: Mandated wage floors above the market rate cost entry-level jobs, hit small businesses hardest, and often get passed straight into prices.
 HEAD: The framework sidesteps the wage-versus-price spiral by lowering the price of living instead of only raising the price of labor.
 When Public Trust Housing and Public Trust Foundations bring rent, food, and utilities down, a modest wage buys more without a mandate — make living cheap, so life isn't.
+TAIL: Keep raising the wage floor without ever lowering the cost of living, and the same fight just repeats every few years as prices catch back up.

 ## Money in Politics & Corruption {#money-politics}
 TAG: Economy & Money